Goyam02/EXPENSE-TRACKER/README.md

 Load expenses from an existing CSV file to quickly populate the tracker.

 ####  6. Backup Functionality
-Automatically create a backup file of your data before exiting, ensuring data safety.
+Automatically creates a backup of your data in JSON format upon exiting to ensure no information is lost.

 ####  7. Interactive Menu
-Simple and user-friendly menu interface for smooth navigation.
+An intuitive menu interface provides a seamless user experience for managing expenses.

+####  8. Data Portablity
+Use the same CSV file across multiple systems for collaborative expense tracking or easy migration.

 ---

 ## Technology Stack
 - **Python**
-  - File handling for JSON and CSV integration.
-  - Libraries used: os, json, csv, and emoji.
+  - **os:** For file and directory management.
+  - **json:** Handles primary data storage and backup.
+  - **csv:** Manages data export and import.

 ---